There is a great hiking trail from the west side of the Kinaskan Lake campground, that follows the lake shore. Makes a great dog walking spot!

 Construction zone north of Dease Lake

-Approaching the Dease River Crossing, we spotted the first moose of the trip.
-The commercial campground at Dease River looks reasonable.
-Have never stopped to stay, though.
+Approaching the Dease River Crossing, we spotted the first moose this trip.
+The commercial campground at Dease River looks fine.
+Have never stopped to stay so can't comment on the facilities.

 Dease River Crossing, a commercial campground along the shores of